ConnorNusser/CustomDSPYListComp/README.md

 I thought generally the space complexity could get problematic.
 Say a single user was making a huge number of requests or intentionally messing with the system it might create a space complexity of maybe 1 Million or something over the day.
 Additionally, my other solution (this one) is O(1) pretty much all the time and O(log(n)) but with only 100 items O(10) isn't that big of a deal in my opinion.

+If we had to get say top1000() or top10000() I'd probably use my other method.